abombin/nidap-export/sbg_importer/README.md

 ![Projects](.imgs/projects.png)

-Select the "App" task and click on the grey buttom on the top right corner called "Create app" (<b>not</b> the green):
+Select the "App" task and click on the grey button on the top right corner called "Create app" (<b>not</b> the green):

 ![App](.imgs/app.png)